 Michelin-starred dining in Bath

-Seasoned foodies looking to spend a greedy weekend in Bath know to stay at The Queensberry Hotel and reserve a table for dinner at its basement restaurant, The Olive Tree.
+Gourmet gadabouts looking to spend a foodie weekend in Bath should book a room at The Queensberry Hotel and dine in its basement restaurant, The Olive Tree.

-Located on a quiet street a stone’s throw from the historic city’s world-famous attractions, the boutique hotel appeals both to visitors who want to take in the sights and those who’d rather unwind with a book in the courtyard garden.
-Beautifully styled boutique bedrooms lavished with luxe mod cons make the idea of staying in even more tempting.
+Located on a quiet street, a stone’s throw from the historic city’s famous attractions, the boutique hotel appeals both to visitors who want to take in the sights and those who’d rather unwind with a book in the courtyard garden.
+Beautifully styled bedrooms lavished with luxe mod cons make the idea of staying put even more tempting.

-The exceptional dining experience is complemented by a knowledgeable front-of house team and a fabulous drinks list – don’t miss the opportunity to pair Chris’ incredible food with the sommelier’s wine pairings.
+The exceptional dining experience is complemented by a knowledgeable and friendly front‑of‑house team and a notable wine list.

-Trencherman’s tip: make time for a pre-dinner cocktail in the smart Q Bar.
+Trencherman’s tip: make time for a top‑drawer cocktail in the intimate Q Bar before dinner.